Chisum: Plot

 Justice Wilson arrives in Lincoln during Tunstall's funeral.
 Brady refuses to go after his own men, so Wilson deputizes Chisum and Garrett, and they track and capture the fugitive deputies in a nearby town.
 On the way back, Chisum separates from the group to get the judge.
 Billy, wanting revenge for his friend and mentor, and skeptical that justice will be done in Lincoln, knocks out Garrett and kills Morton and Baker.
 He then rides into town, publicly murdering Brady before fleeing.
 Murphy convinces Governor Axtell to fire Justice Wilson and appoint bounty hunter Dan Nodeen, who harbors an old grudge against Billy, as sheriff.

 While a large posse scours the countryside to find Billy, he gathers his allies, starting with two of Tunstall's wranglers, Charlie Bowdre and Tom O'Folliard.
 They break into McSween's store to get dynamite to rob Murphy's bank, but Nodeen notices them inside, and a protracted firefight breaks out between Murphy's and Billy's men.
-McSween, unarmed and wanting no part of the battle, asks that he and his wife be allowed to leave, but only Sue is allowed to go.
+McSween, unarmed and wanting no part of the battle, asks that his wife and he be allowed to leave, but only Sue is allowed to go.
 When the shooting resumes, she flees to get Chisum, so Murphy has his men erect barricades in the streets of the town.
 McSween comes out to bargain with Murphy, and Nodeen shoots him in cold blood.

 Chisum and his men arrive in Lincoln, driving Murphy's own cattle before them to break through the barricades.
 Murphy's men are defeated, with Billy personally pursuing and killing Evans.
 Chisum gets into a fistfight with Murphy, ending with both men falling from a balcony.
 Murphy is impaled on a decorative bull's horn he was using as a weapon; Nodeen, his paymaster dead, leaves town, pursued by Billy.

 Garret and Sallie begin a relationship.
-He is appointed Sheriff of Lincoln County, and the next governor of the territory, Lew Wallace, declares amnesty for those involved in the land war.
+He is appointed sheriff of Lincoln County, and the next governor of the territory, Lew Wallace, declares amnesty for those involved in the land war.
 With peace restored, Chisum goes up a hill to survey his land.